Kevin Jonas

-Paul Kevin Jonas II (born November 5, 1987) is an American musician, singer, songwriter, dancer, and actor.
-He rose to fame as a member of the pop rock band, the Jonas Brothers, alongside his younger brothers Joe and Nick.
+Paul Kevin Jonas Jr. (born November 5, 1987) is an American musician, singer, songwriter and actor.
+He rose to fame as the lead guitarist of the pop rock band Jonas Brothers alongside his younger brothers Joe and Nick.
 Jonas became a prominent figure on the Disney Channel alongside his brothers in the late 2000s, gaining a large following through the network: he appeared in the widely successful musical television film, Camp Rock (2008) and its sequel, Camp Rock 2: The Final Jam (2010) as well as two other series, Jonas Brothers: Living the Dream (2008–2010) and Jonas (2009–2010).

 After the group confirmed a hiatus in 2012, Kevin appeared on his own E! reality series that same year, Married to Jonas, with his wife, Danielle.
 Following the band's initial break-up in 2013, Jonas appeared on the seventh season of The Celebrity Apprentice in 2014, founded the construction company Jonas Werner, and became the co-CEO of The Blu Market, an influencer marketing company.
 In 2019, he rejoined the Jonas Brothers following their reunion.
 The group would go on to release their fifth studio album.
-The reunited Jonas Brothers appeared in two Amazon Prime Video documentaries named Jonas Brothers: Chasing Happiness and Jonas Brothers: Happiness Continues in 2019 and 2020.
+The reunited Jonas Brothers appeared in two Amazon Prime Video documentaries named Jonas Brothers: Chasing Happiness and Happiness Continues in 2019 and 2020, respectively.

-Jonas appeared on People magazine's list of the Sexiest Men Alive in 2008 at the age of 21, and thus included as part of the 21 Club.
+Jonas appeared on People magazine's list of the Sexiest Men Alive in 2008 at the age of 21.
+He therefore was included as part of its 21 Club.

 Early life

-Paul Kevin Jonas II was born on November 5, 1987, in Teaneck, New Jersey, and grew up in Wyckoff.
+Paul Kevin Jonas Jr. was born on November 5, 1987, in Teaneck, New Jersey, and grew up in Wyckoff.
 His mother, Denise Marie (née Miller), is a former sign language teacher and singer, and his father, Paul Kevin Jonas Sr., is a songwriter, musician, and former ordained minister at an Assemblies of God church.
-He has three younger brothers, Joe (born 1989), Nick (born 1992), and Frankie (born 2000).
+He has three younger brothers, Joe (b.
+1989), Nick (b.
+1992), and Franklin (b.
+2000).
+As a child, Jonas appeared in several TV commercials as well as print ads.
+Unlike his brothers, he originally did not intend to become a musician but became interested one day after stumbling upon a book on playing guitar and playing his father’s guitar.
+He attended Eastern Christian High School in North Haledon, New Jersey.